kfcampbell/kfcampbell.github.io/_posts/2020-05-21-go-for-csharp-people-part-one.markdown

 All Go source files must declare a package in their first line, and every Go file must have at least one `package main` file that declares a `func main()`.
 Other than the file that contains `main`, code must be placed in a directory whose name matches the `package` of files within it.

-As previously mentioned, all uncapitalized members and functions are private, and all capitalized ones are publically visible.
+As previously mentioned, all uncapitalized members and functions are private, and all capitalized ones are publicly visible.

 There's none of the [modifier keywords](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/access-modifiers) that C# has, which means you can leave your `private protected`s and `private internal`s on the shelf.